Blvcperl/alx-pre_course/README.md

 My first readme
-just a new readme for git
+just a new readme for git and the world